 However, his views were not shared by the senate. who voted last week to overrule his veto on the casino license for the Caravelle hotel.

-Veteran Sen. Kenneth Gittens filed a motion to overturn the Governor’s decision and the full senate voted unanimously to approve the casino license and allow the hotel to open its gambling operations to the public.
+Veteran St. Croix Senator Kenneth Gittens filed a motion to overturn the Governor’s decision and the full senate voted unanimously to approve the casino license and allow the hotel to open its gambling operations to the public.

 Gittens stated that he was relieved to learn that the Senate went with a unanimous vote on the motion and believes the right decision has been made.